 I have provided mp3 format files of some transfers from 78s chosen to give an idea of what can be achieved.
 My choice of material is limited by copyright, so all the recordings are of classical composers since jazz or dance-band music may still be in music copyright.

-Please don't be put off by the surface noise: it's higher than you may be used to hearing, but filtering off the noise also results in filtering all the life out of the recording.
+All these recordings have been digitally noise reduced using ClickRepair aind Denoise by Brian Davies.
+Please don't be put off by the remaining surface noise: it's still probably higher than you may be used to hearing, but filtering off the noise - and overdoing the noise reduction - also results in taking all the life out of the recording.
 If you can ignore the noise - which isn't bad on these records - you will find that the sound quality is surprisingly good for the age of the recordings.
 The first two are pre-electric (recorded mechanically down a horn), the others electrical.

 Click on the links to open a player.
 If you would like to download these recordings you can do so from this page.